deep-outcome/treerder/README.md

 # treerder
-- Retrieval tree for sorting any type implementing `Orderable` trait.
+- retrieval tree for sorting any type implementing `Orderable` trait
-- Implementation for `&str` and `String` oob.
+- implementation for `&str` and `String` oob

 ### asymptotic computational complexity